KeeVeeGames/Shady.gml/README.md

 Vertex and fragment shaders have separate databases so you can't import identifiers from vertex shader into fragment shader.

 > [!NOTE]
-> Shader files that are only used as a library to import to other shaders are still required to have a `main` function and standard `varying`s to not generate errors on syntax checking / compilation.
+> Shader files that are only used as a library to import to other shaders are still required to have a `main` function (possibly blank) to not generate errors on compilation.\
-> Although this makes it possible to use those shaders as normal in the game.
+> Although, as those shaders are compiled and presented in the project it is possible to utilize them for something useful in the game.

 #
 * ### `import` directive: